Veteran Corps of Artillery

+Membership

+In 1917, the Veteran Corps of Artillery regulations for membership were amended.
+Today, in order to apply for the Corps, prospective members must be a U.S. citizen and be 18 years of age or older.
+Additionally, while prior military service is not a condition for membership, those with prior or active service enter as privates regardless of previous or current rank.
+In spite of the name, the corps is not a veterans' organization like The American Legion or the Veterans of Foreign Wars of the U.S.

+Background

 At the time of the American Revolution, the British Colonies in North America did not have a regular standing army.
 Instead the colonies depended on an independent militia made up mostly of civilian farmers, with few weapons and controlled by the individual colony.
 While the Continental Congress established a regular army in June 1775, this was more of a formality rather than a reality.
 In 1776 George Washington wrote "I am wearied to death all day with a variety of perplexing circumstances, disturbed at the conduct of the militia, whose behavior and want of discipline has done great injury to the other troops, who never had officers, except in a few instances, worth the bread they eat" In other words, while the success of the militia itself is debatable, both the regular army and local militia were used to win American Independence.

 The official end to the American Revolutionary War did not occur until 1783 when the Treaty of Paris was signed.
 Until then, British troops, ships and Tories were present and active in New York City, and in fact, Britain would maintain a presence in the United States until 1815 when the War of 1812 ended.